BlueBrain/neurox/README.md

 A large-scale scalable parallel and distributed asynchronous simulator of extended Hodgkin-Huxley neuron models

-Blue Brain Project, EPFL, Switzerland

-Center for Research in Extreme Scale Technologies, Indiana University
+Blue Brain Project, EPFL, Switzerland; and Center for Research in Extreme Scale Technologies, Indiana University